-Errol Spence Jr. is an American boxer who is currently the unified welterweight world champion.
+The American boxer is currently the unified welterweight world champion, holding the WBC and IBF titles.
 He is widely considered to be one of the top pound-for-pound fighters in world boxing today.

 Before he turned professional, he had a glittering career as an amateur.
 He is the winner of multiple national titles in the welterweight division.
 He also won the US Golden Gloves title in 2009, and he followed that up with a silver medal in 2010.

 'The Truth' represented the United States at the 2012 Olympics in London and since turning pro later that year he has established himself as one of the top fighters of the modern-era.

 Perhaps his defining moment came in unexpected surroundings, at the Bramall Lane Stadium in Sheffield.
 It was there where he defeated beloved local boy Kell Brook to become the new IBF welterweight world champion.

 Spence has a lot that he can go onto achieve before he hangs up his gloves with some huge fights are in the pipeline if they can get made.

 Spence last fought in December 2020 against Garcia at the AT&T Stadium in Texas.
 This was contested over the world IBF and WBC welterweight belts.

 But "Manny" has been stripped of that belt due to his inactivity.
 Yordenis Ugas is the new champion after he was elevated from being the holder of the WBA (Regular) belt.

 This means that a fight against Ugas is most likely next as Spence tries to add more belts to his resume.
 The WBA (Super) champion has a record of 26-4, with 12 of his wins coming via stoppage.

 The 34-year-old's most recent defeat came at the hands of Shawn Porter in March 2019.
 This was contested for Porter's WBC welterweight title.